LERCAutomation/DataSearches-UserGuide/setup/setup.rst

 	Installation begins after clicking 'Install Add-in'

-	- Once it is installed, it will become available to add to the ArcGIS interface as a button.
+Once it is installed, it will become available to add to the ArcGIS interface as a button (see `CustomisingToolbarsArcGIS`_).

 .. note::
 	In order for this process to work all running ArcMap sessions must be closed.
 The tool will not install or install incorrectly if there are copies of ArcMap running.